Carmichael89/Machine-Learning-and-Data-Analytics/1. Supervised Machine Learning/1. Regression/5. Tree Regression/README.md

 The Decision Tree works essentially the same as other machine learning models - it must be trained, tested, and reviewed.

-The benifits of a decision tree are:
+The benefits of a decision tree are:
 - Does not require much data pre-processing
 - Intuitive and easy to explain